 $700 for 20 weeks

 The Three Quarter Share is just that, 3/4 of our Full Share.
-This share size is designed to meet the needs of 2-3 people with little left to carry over from week to week.
+This share size is designed to meet the needs of 2-3 people or a family with small children with little left to carry over from week to week.

 HALF SIZE SHARE

 The Half Share is half of our Full Share.
 This is a new option for us, meant to provide for either a single person or those that tend to eat out a few nights a week or are just learning to love veggies!

 You also have the choice to either come to the farm to pick up your produce or to have it delivered to a depot.